Review of Gardener’s Vertex Lifetime Tomato Cages

 Gardener’s Vertex Lifetime Tomato Cages can be placed around existing tomato plants

-My favorite feature of the Vertex tomato cage solves this problem.
+My favorite feature of the Vertex tomato cage is that it solves this problem.
 (Spoiler alert — I love these cages!)
-You can put the Vertex tomato cages easily around existing plants because the cage is open, and you wrap it around the plant and then clip it into place.
+You can easily put the Vertex tomato cages around existing plants because the cage is open, and you wrap it around the plant and then clip it into place.
 Genius!
-The installation is simple and takes minutes – no tools needed.
+The installation is simple and takes minutes – no tools are needed.

 Gardener’s Vertex Lifetime Tomato Cages are made of rust-proof aluminum

 The Vertex tomato cages are lightweight and made of rust-proof aluminum.
-When the season is over, it will be simple to disconnect the pieces and take the cage off.
-This tomato cage will last as long as my garden does, and I hope that’s a very long time!
+It will be simple to disconnect the pieces and take the cage off when the season is over.
+This tomato cage will last as long as my garden, and I hope that’s a very long time!

 Gardener’s Vertex Lifetime Tomato Cages’ sizes are good for determinate and indeterminate tomatoes

-I often grow indeterminate tomatoes and my plants typically reach 8 feet high.
-Traditional tomato cages usefullness is short-lived as they quickly pass the cage up in height.
+I often grow indeterminate tomatoes, and my plants typically reach 8 feet high.
+Traditional tomato cage’s usefulness is short-lived as they quickly pass the cage up in height.
 Pruning the tomato to a central leader with one stake is possible, but it requires constant attention to attach the tomato to the stake and keep pruning so it doesn’t flop over and break.